 Even though it is quite tasty, fresh tuna contains the highest levels of mercury.
 Mercury poisoning can have fatal consequences, and regularly feeding your pooch tuna is bound to have long-term effects.
 However, if your pooch happened to eat a little bit of tuna, it won’t harm them.
 Just avoid giving them tuna on a regular basis.

+What about canned tuna?
 Apart from preservatives and additives that can be harmful to your dog, the specific type of fish that is used for making canned tuna rates even higher on the mercury contamination list.
 Canned fish, in general, is a terrible choice for pooches, so steer clear of this one!

 After many years of being the most popular choice for omega-3 supplementation, fish oil ended up on the list of nutritional undesirables.
 Why?
 Because of high levels of pollution in our oceans, fish oil can contain arsenic, mercury, cadmium, and lead, all of which can lead to canine cancer and cause irreparable damage to a dog’s nervous system.